sitecoremaster/Sitecore-Diagnostics-Tool/README.md

 ### SOURCE CODE & CONTRIBUTION

 The source code is not available at the moment.
+The only contribution we accept now is bug/wish reports.

 ### PREREQUISITES

-* Windows 7, 8.x, 2008 R2, 2012
+* Windows 7, 8.x, 10, 2008 R2, 2012
-* .NET Framework 4.5
+* .NET Framework 4.0 (4.5 for WebApp version)

 ### FEEDBACK & BUG REPORTS